 4. Continuously improve with feedback

-Your conversational interface should allow you to collect customer feedback and use it to improve the conversational UI further.
-Then, you can monitor interactions to identify common issues or areas for enhancement.
+Your conversational interface should allow you to collect customer feedback and monitor interactions to identify common issues or areas for improvement.
 Machine learning models can be updated based on this data to improve accuracy and relevancy, leading to a continually evolving and improving system.

 5. Analyze key metrics and KPIs

-Analyzing essential metrics is a critical best practice when implementing conversational interfaces.
-This involves continuously monitoring and evaluating various performance indicators to gauge the effectiveness of your smart technology.
+Analyzing essential metrics involves continuously monitoring and evaluating various performance indicators to gauge the effectiveness of your smart technology.

 Important customer service metrics you should be able to track with your conversational UI include engagement rates, which reveal how often users interact with the interface.
 Also, you should keep up with conversion rates which measure the tool’s success in driving desired actions, such as purchases or sign-ups.